The-Admirals-Emporium/Grace-Shopper/README.md

 production environments both stay nice and clean!

 It is also possible to set up Continuous Deployment from updates to master on Github.

-#### Marketing copy:

-While E-Commerce expands, and customers increasingly believe that strangers will send them products in exchange for their credit card information, no one has yet integrated Stripe with a fully functional E-Commerce system to sell people boats.

-Have Yachts breaks that paradigm.